Hey guys, I’m Pera.

 Who is Pera Barrett?

-Shoebox Christmas is about getting Christmas presents to kids in Wellington that go to school in low socio economics and are therefore exposed to the kinds of things that hang around low decile school areas.
-I’ve also helped set up Shoebox Christmas projects across other cities in New Zealand – but I run Wellington’s project on day to day (between work and whanau).
+Shoebox Christmas is about getting Christmas presents to kids in Wellington, New Zealand that go to school in low socioeconomic areas and are therefore exposed to the kinds of things that hang around low decile school areas.
+I’ve also helped set up Shoebox Christmas projects across other cities in New Zealand – but I run Wellington’s project day to day (between work and whanau).

 Stationery Starter Packs